AndreaFalanti/popnas/README.md

 Virtual environment and dependencies are managed by _poetry_, check out its [repository](https://github.com/python-poetry/poetry) for installing it on your machine and learning more about it.

-You need to have installed either python version 3.7 or 3.8 for building a valid environment (other python versions >= 3.7 could work, but they have not been tested).
+You need to have installed either python version 3.7 or 3.8 for building a valid environment (python versions > 3.8 could work, but they have not been officially tested).
 To install and manage the python versions and work with _poetry_ tool, it's advised to use [pyenv](https://github.com/pyenv/pyenv) or [pyenv-win](https://github.com/pyenv-win/pyenv-win) based on your system.

-Make also sure that *graphviz* is installed in your machine, since it is required to generate plots of keras models.
+Make also sure that *graphviz* is installed in your machine, since it is required to generate plots of Keras models.
 Follow the installation instructions at: https://graphviz.gitlab.io/download/.

 ### Installation steps